Constitution

 2) Campus Affairs – The Campus Affairs Committee represents and advocates for the Student Association on matters concerning the physical features, safety issues, and general facilities on the St. Cloud State University campus.

-3) Communications Committee – The Communications Committee exists to promote and accurately publicize the activities of Student Government, perform public relations functions, and to assist with the recruiting functions of Student Government.
+3) Communications Committee – The Communications Committee exists to promote and accurately publicize the activities of Student Government, perform public relations functions, and assist with the recruiting functions of Student Government.

 4) Cultural Diversity – The Cultural Diversity Committee exists to promote, represent and advocate for the Association on a racially and ethnically diverse environment at St. Cloud State University.